ltearno/pom-explorer/README.md

 If a `config.properties` file is found in the working directory it is used to configure sessions when created.
 Here is the list of the possible flags :

 - **defaultMavenSettingsFile** : if you want to use a specific Maven configuration file, you can set its path here.

+## Roadmap / Todo list

+### Questions the program should answer

+- in a project, which are declared dependency management which are not used in a dependency ?
+- where is defined such property, available in such project ?

+### Functionalities

+- user wants the project X to be always build with latest dependencies.
+If code is modified in a depended project, required projects should be rebuilt.